alexhiggins732/IdentityServer8/README.md

 # Identity Server 8 update
-This project is a DotNet 8 revival of the Identity Server 4 and Identity Server 4 Admin UI, for Open ID Connect (OIDC) and OAuth, which was archived when .NET Core 3.1 reached end of support.
+This project is a .NET 8 revival of the IdentityServer 4 and IdentityServer 4 Admin UI, for Open ID Connect (OIDC) and OAuth, which was archived when .NET Core 3.1 reached end of support.

 The latest verion, 8.0.4, is now available on NuGet.
-It contains [hundreds of security and bug fixes](https://github.com/alexhiggins732/IdentityServer8/blob/master/docs/CHANGELOG.md) from the original Identity Server 4 project.
+It contains [hundreds of security and bug fixes](docs/CHANGELOG.md) from the original IdentityServer 4 project.

 It is recommend you update all previous version, 4 or 8, to the latest version to ensure you have the latest security updates.